Aliyah's journey to a new kidney

 Healthy and happy beginnings

 Aliyah's surgery marked a major milestone for the Pediatric Transplant Program at Children's Health.
-Her procedure was the 1,000th abdominal transplant performed at Children's Medical Center Dallas, the flagship of Children's Health.
+Her procedure was the 1,000th abdominal transplant performed at Children's Medical Center Dallas.

 "Few pediatric programs, or hospitals, have performed that many transplants," says Dev Desai, M.D., Program Director of the Solid Organ Transplant program at Children's Health and Associate Professor at UT Southwestern.
 "It reflects the longstanding history of this program and the dedication of our staff and physicians."